javonn13/javonn13/README.md

 Hi there 👋🏿👋🏿👋🏿

-I'm Ja' Vonn Liner, a ambitious software developer and military veteran with four and a half years of experience in leadership, team building, problem solving, and training.
+I'm Ja' Vonn Liner, a very ambitious software developer and military veteran with four and a half years of experience in leadership, team building, problem solving, and training.
 Seeking a software engineering position to solve complex customer problems with technology while expanding my experience within the field.

 👽 Currently working on my Mario C# and Zelda JavaScript